 Modify and add the relevant text in 3.2 with the below

 secondary channel: In non-DMG, a 20 MHz channel associated with a primary channel used by high-throughput (HT) stations (STAs) for the purpose of creating a 40 MHz channel or used by very high throughput (VHT) STAs for the purpose of creating the primary 40 MHz channel.
-In DMG, a 2.16 GHz channel associated with a primary channel used by enhanced directional multi-gigabit (EDMG) STAs for the purpose of creating a 4.32 GHz, 6.48 GHz or 8.64 GHz channel.
+In DMG, a 2.16 GHz channel associated with a primary channel used by enhanced directional multi-gigabit (EDMG) STAs for the purpose of creating a 4.32 GHz, 6.48 GHz, 8.64 GHz channel,2.16+2.16 GHz or 4.32+4.32 GHz.

+secondary1 channel: a 2.16 GHz channel associated with a primary channel and secondary channel used by enhanced directional multi-gigabit (EDMG) STAs for the purpose of creating a 6.48 GHz channel

+secondary2 channel: a 2.16 GHz channel associated with a primary channel, secondary channel, and secondary channel1 used by enhanced directional multi-gigabit (EDMG) STAs for the purpose of creating a 8.64 GHz channel, or a 4.32+4.32GHz channel